Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    - **studentVerificationMethod** - Data would help us do root cause analysis in case of unfair rejection with certain verification methods

 - **Office.iOS.Paywall.SuccessScreen.SeeAllBenefitsButtonTap** - This event is collected when the user taps “See All Benefits” after a successful purchase to see the apps and features included in the purchase.
 The data is used to measure that the user interface is performing as expected.

    The following fields are collected:

    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **productId** - String – App Store ID of the product for which user is viewing all benefits offered.

+- **Office.iOS.Paywall.WebRedirectScreen.Stats** - This event is triggered when a user is redirected to the web purchase page.
+The data collected helps understand how many users land on redirection page and how many proceed to complete payment and activation.

+   The following fields are collected:

+   - **exitReason** - Indicates the reason why the user exited the Webpage payment redirection screen, either to stop the payment flow or to buy product.
+   - **hasUserReturnedToApp** - Indicates if user returns to app after moving away to complete payment.
+   - **manualActivationButtonTap** - Indicates if user manually clicks button to start activation of product after they complete payment.
+   - **manualRedirectionButtonTap** - Indicates if user manually taps button to redirect to payment page in web browser.
+   - **PaywallSessionId** - Collected to uniquely identify a Paywall session in an app session.
+   - **productId** - App Store ID of the product for which the user is initiating purchase in the web redirect payment page.

 ### Office.Apple.Licensing.CommonPaywallDetails